Summary

 Practical Tips and Hyperparameter Guidelines

-Choosing the right hyperparameters can make or break a GAT model.
-Here are battle-tested recommendations based on the original paper, subsequent research, and practitioner experience.
-Writing clean, maintainable ML code also matters when iterating on these configurations.
+The choice of hyperparameters has a significant effect on GAT performance.
+The following production-proven recommendations are based on the original paper, subsequent research, and practitioner experience.
+Writing clean and maintainable ML code is also important when iterating on these configurations.

 | Hyperparameter | Recommended Range | Default | Notes |